Ryan Drummond

-Ryan Drummond (born January 10, 1973) is an American actor, voice actor, comedian, singer, clown, mime artist and performer who is best known for his role as the original English voice of Sonic the Hedgehog in the Sonic the Hedgehog video game franchise from 1998 to 2004.
+Ryan Shawn Drummond (born January 10, 1973) is an American actor, comedian and singer, best known for his role as the original English voice of Sonic the Hedgehog in the Sonic the Hedgehog video game franchise from 1998 to 2004.

 Early life

-Ryan Drummond was born in Lima, Ohio, on January 10, 1973.
-He attended Clague Middle School in Ann Arbor, Michigan, were he participated in various children's theatre, beginning in 1980 at seven years old.
+Ryan Shawn Drummond was born in Lima, Ohio, on January 10, 1973.
+He attended Clague Middle School in Ann Arbor, Michigan, where he participated in various children's theatre, beginning in 1980 at seven years old.
 Both of his parents also worked in theatre, his mother and father was both actors and theatre directors of the children theatre plays that Ryan participated in while in school.

 In 1993, he got his first paid acting job at a dinner theater while still attending college.
 He graduated from the Eastern Michigan University in 1995, with a degree in theater.
 Upon graduating, he moved to San Diego, California in 1996 to pursue his acting career.

 Career

 In 1997, Drummond got his first television acting role as DJ Johnny Jam in an episode of the television drama series Baywatch.
 He would later star in several other television shows, such as Two Guys, a Girl and a Pizza Place, The Chronicle, The Invisible Man, Point Pleasant and Trauma.
 He also made a guest appearance in an episode on The Rosie O'Donnell Show in December 1998, during the Toys For Tots segment.
-In film, he made his feature film debut in the 2000 teen cheerleading comedy film, Bring It On as Theatre Boy.
+In film, he made his feature film debut in the 2000 teen cheerleading comedy film, Bring It On, as Theatre Boy.

 As a voice actor, he has provided many character voices in various video games titles.
-In 1998, he became the voice of Sonic the Hedgehog in the video games series for SEGA, he continued to voice the character for six more years until 2004, the video games includes Sonic Adventure, Sonic Adventure 2, Sonic Heroes, Sonic Shuffle, Sonic Battle and Sonic Advance 3.
+In 1998, he became the voice of Sonic the Hedgehog in the video games series for SEGA, when auditioning for the role, he was asked by the voice director "You see that picture of Sonic the Hedgehog on the wall there?
+If you could imagine a voice coming out of him, what would it sound like?", he stated he had no time to think and stated that he decided to give him a "speedy teenage hedgehog voice."
+A week later, the casting director called him up and said he got the part.

-He also voiced Knuckles the Echidna in Sonic Shuffle, Metal Sonic in Sonic Heroes, and has also briefly voiced Shadow the Hedgehog in the Finalhazard boss fight in Sonic Adventure 2, when David Humphrey was unavailable.
+He continued to voice the character for six more years until 2004, the video games includes Sonic Adventure, Sonic Adventure 2, Sonic Heroes, Sonic Shuffle, Sonic Battle and Sonic Advance 3.
+He also voiced Knuckles the Echidna in Sonic Shuffle, Metal Sonic in Sonic Heroes and briefly voiced Shadow the Hedgehog for a few lines in Sonic Adventure 2.

 Additionally, he also voiced Elliot Ballade in Blue Stinger, Insider in AirBlade, Bill Bardi in The Godfather II, J. Edgar Hoover and various other characters in Call of Cthulhu: Dark Corners of the Earth, Kevin Kertsman in Illbleed and has recently voiced the Doctor character in Mafia: Definitive Edition, where he also did the motion-capture.